Nakkwan/Nakkwan.github.io/docs/1. paper_review/task/pose/pose.md

 # Pose Estimation
 {: .no_toc}
-A review of basic nlp papers
+A review of basic Pose Estimation papers

 1. TOC
 {:toc}